LindemannRock/craft-logging-library/README.md

 A reusable logging library for Craft CMS plugins that provides consistent logging, dedicated log files, and a built-in log viewer interface.

+## ⚠️ Beta Notice

+This plugin is currently in active development and provided under the MIT License for testing purposes.

+**Licensing is subject to change.** We are finalizing our licensing structure and some or all features may require a paid license when officially released on the Craft Plugin Store.
+Some plugins may remain free, others may offer free and Pro editions, or be fully commercial.

+If you are using this plugin, please be aware that future versions may have different licensing terms.

 ## Features

 - **Standalone System Log Viewer**: View all Craft CMS, plugin, and PHP logs from one interface